TotallyInformation/node-red-contrib-moment/README.md

 Summary of things I'd like to do with the moment node (not necessarily immediately):

-* [ ] Add some additional nodes for doing date/time calculations
+* [ ] Add some additional nodes for doing date/time calculations - partly complete, can do simple add/subtract from main node
 * [ ] Add additional node for doing duration calculations
 * [ ] Add a combo box to the Format field with common formats pre-populated
 * [x] Improve the error messages when Moment.JS fails to interpret the input (say why)